elsherbini/kwonlab_R_workshop_202210/README.md

 Try using the console as a calculator.

-Use R to calculate what percentage of your life you have spent in higher education
+**Do This:** Use R to calculate what percentage of your life you have spent in higher education as a student or trainee?

 ### 3. Create an Rproject